mikolez/mikolez.github.io/_pages/about.md

 Hello, welcome to my personal page!

-I am currently a Machine Learning Researcher/Engineer at Qualcomm AI Research working on efficient video generative AI.
+I am currently a Machine Learning Researcher and Engineer at [Qualcomm AI Research](https://www.qualcomm.com/research/ai-research) working on efficient video generative AI.

-Prior to that I was a Master's student at KAIST in Robotics and Computer Vision (RCV) Lab under supervision of Prof. In So Kweon.
-I was doing research in adversarial machine learning and its applications to multimedia.
+Prior to that, I completed a Master’s degree at [KAIST](https://www.kaist.ac.kr/en/) in Robotics and Computer Vision (RCV) Lab under supervision of [Prof. In So Kweon](https://scholar.google.com/citations?user=XA8EOlEAAAAJ&hl=en), during which I specialized in machine learning and computer vision research.
+My primary focus was on adversarial machine learning and its applications in multimedia.
+This work led to several publications in top-tier conferences and workshops such as CVPR, ICCV, NeurIPS, and AAAI.

-I am always open to collaboration.
+Prior to my graduate studies, I earned my Bachelor’s degree in Computer Science from [KAIST](https://www.kaist.ac.kr/en/), where I interned in several research labs and worked on projects in computer vision, multimedia, and computer graphics.
+In addition, I interned at a robotics company, where I contributed to the development of a robotic vision system.

+Overall, I have a good knowledge of current research trends in machine learning and ability to tackle open-ended problems with no clear or known solutions.
+In addition, I have a lot of experience working in small, quickly iterating research and engineering teams.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.